-If you don’t want to miss any new recipes, follow me also on my FB page, my IG profile, and my Youtube channel.
+If you don’t want to miss any new recipes, follow me on my Facebook page, on my Instagram profile and on my YouTube channel.

 - Difficulty: Medium